klizhentas/notes/culture.md

 Another company wanted to foster techical leadership and invited us on the training session, where coach asked us to write our own obituaries and read them out loud.
 May be it is a cultural thing, but it did not resonate well with me as I was not ready for this very-personal exposure in a setting with folks who I met a day ago.

-I am sure that both coach and the company were well-meaning, but many times mixing moral, personal and human values, principles and events in a rushed training session format leads to very strange and even ridiculous outcomes.
+I am sure that both coach and the company were well-meaning, but so often mixing moral,personal and human values, principles and events in a rushed training session format leads to very strange and even ridiculous outcomes.

 ## No special culture culture